ShadowTux/ProjectTechify/user-scripts/README.md

 # Enhanced Search !Bang Redirects

-The Enhanced Search !Bang Redirects userscript improves your search experience by introducing custom bang commands that redirect searches to various AI services, search engines, and content platforms across multiple search engines, including Google, Bing, Startpage, Brave, Ecosia, and DuckDuckGo.
+The Enhanced Search !Bang Redirects userscript improves your search experience by introducing custom bang commands that redirect searches to various AI services, search engines, and content platforms across multiple search engines, including Google, Bing, Startpage, Brave, Ecosia, DuckDuckGo, Qwant, and Mullvad Leta.

 ## Features

 ### AI Service Bangs:
-- `!chatgpt` or `!chat`: Redirects to ChatGPT with the query (with "use web search" appended for `!chat`)
+- `!chatgpt` or `!chat`: Redirects to ChatGPT with the query
 - `!summary`: Redirects to Brave Search with summary feature enabled
 - `!perp`: Redirects to Perplexity.ai with the given query
 - `!youai`: Redirects to You.com's AI chat with the specified query